-As a responsible forestry company, our vision is to grow sustainable forestry assets around the world to serve the growing wood deficits in China and the demands of other markets.
+As a responsible forestry company, our vision is to grow sustainable forestry assets around the world to meet the demands of Asian and other markets.
 We embed the sustainability principles into the core of our business strategy, including the focus on the way to protect our forests for the future, to create long-term economic value for our shareholders and to ensure our employees having a safe and healthy working environment.

 Greenheart understands that as the demands placed on our planet increase for commodities and natural resources, finding a balance between the needs of mankind and the preservation of our planet is increasingly important.
 Our biggest asset is our forests.
-We have set ourselves the highest standards in research and in developing and operating our forests in order to preserve our key assets.
+We have set ourselves the highest standards in operating our forests in order to preserve our key assets.

 Greenheart is firmly committed to implementing measures to improve the three pillars of sustainability - Environmental, Social and Governance.
 We believe that sustainability in business is essential to the development of the Company.
-By adopting sustainable practices, we will gain competitive edge, increase our market share and eventually bring value to our shareholders in the long run.
+By adopting sustainable practices, we will gain competitive edge, increase our market share and bring value to our shareholders in the long run.
 On top of that, we will continuously extend our efforts to improve the local communities that we work with, with a constant focus on social responsibility and to improve the livelihood of the people who live there.